Cardinals fire Mike Shildt over ‘philosophical differences’

 He was chosen to replace current Royals manager Mike Matheny on an interim basis in August 2018, then took over the permanent job the following season.
 The Cardinals won 91 games that season, earning Shildt the NL manager of the year, and advanced to the NL Championship Series before getting swept by the Nationals.

-The Cardinals went 30-28 during the pandemic-shortened 2020 season, losing to the Padres in the wild-card game, before riding that franchise-record 17-game streak to reach the wild-card game again this season.
+The Cardinals went 30-28 during the pandemic-shortened 2020 season, losing to the Padres in a first-round series, before riding that franchise-record 17-game streak to reach the wild-card game again this season.

 Shildt’s record of 255-199 gave him a winning percentage better than such luminaries as Branch Rickey and Tony La Russa.